endurodave/AsyncMulticastDelegateModern/docs/DETAILS.md

 ### Argument Heap Copy

-<p>Non-blocking asynchronous invocations means that all argument data must be copied into the heap for transport to the destination thread.
+Asynchronous invocations means that all argument data must be copied into the heap for transport to the destination thread.
 This means all arguments, regardless of the argument type, will be duplicated including: value, pointer, pointer to pointer, reference.
-If your data is something other than plain old data (POD) and can't be bitwise copied, then be sure to implement an appropriate copy constructor to handle the copying yourself.</p>
+If your data is something other than plain old data (POD) and can't be bitwise copied, then be sure to implement an appropriate copy constructor to handle the copying yourself.

-<p>For instance, invoking this function asynchronously the argument <code>TestStruct </code>will be copied.</p>
+For instance, invoking this function asynchronously the argument `TestStruct` will be copied.

 ```cpp
 void TestFunc(TestStruct* data);